Aryan-Wadhawan/Game-of-Life/README.md

 Mouse click can be used to add and remove life.

-Next Update:= Click and Drag mouse to add/remove life on the grid.
+Update:= Click and Drag mouse to add/remove life on the grid.
+(COMPLETED 29/11/23)

+Next Update:= Addition of more cellular automata function along with an option for the user to make their own laws under given set of rules.